 - Protocol for carrying out biocompatibility study

 - Tests to establish biocompatibility (along with test reports) and rationale to select those tests

 - Summary report of the biocompatibility study including the conclusion of the study.

 After registration of trials

 After a trial registration, triallists need to regularly update the trial status or other aspects, as the case may be.
 All updates and changes will be available for public display.

 Import/Export of biological samples

 - The requirement of NOC for the export of biological samples is no longer applicable.

-- Customs authorities at the port of entry/exit shall permit the export of biological samples without prior approvals from any government agency, provided the concerned firm submits an undertaking confirming adherence to rules for safe transfer and disposal of biological samples.
+- Customs authorities at the port of entry/exit shall permit the export of biological samples without prior approvals from any government agency, provided the concerned firm submits an undertaking confirming adherence to rules for the safe transfer and disposal of biological samples.

 - That is a positive step to facilitate ease to conduct clinical research in the country and has further simplified the administrative process for study conduct.